GAMCO Global Gold, Natural Resources & Income Trust Plans Monthly Dividend of $0.03 (NYSEAMERICAN:GGN)

-GAMCO Global Gold, Natural Resources & Income Trust (NYSEAMERICAN:GGN – Get Free Report) announced a monthly dividend on Monday, August 26th, Wall Street Journal reports.
-Investors of record on Thursday, November 14th will be given a dividend of 0.03 per share by the investment management company on Thursday, November 21st.
-This represents a $0.36 dividend on an annualized basis and a dividend yield of 8.55%.
-The ex-dividend date of this dividend is Thursday, November 14th.
+GAMCO Global Gold, Natural Resources & Income Trust (NYSEAMERICAN:GGN – Get Free Report) announced a monthly dividend on Tuesday, August 27th, Wall Street Journal reports.
+Shareholders of record on Friday, December 13th will be given a dividend of 0.03 per share by the investment management company on Friday, December 20th.
+This represents a $0.36 dividend on an annualized basis and a yield of 8.67%.
+The ex-dividend date is Friday, December 13th.

 GAMCO Global Gold, Natural Resources & Income Trust has decreased its dividend payment by an average of 9.1% annually over the last three years.